40 Specific Member Engagement Tactics Any Organization Can Use

-When trying to boost engagement online, it helps to reach out to members personally and give them specific tasks.
-For example, if someone is asking the community questions about your annual event, members who have been to previous events can add a lot of value to the conversation.
+When you're looking to boost online engagement, it's always helpful to personally connect with your members and give them specific tasks.
+For instance, if someone in the community has questions about your annual event, reach out to members who have attended previous events.
+They can provide valuable insights and contribute to the conversation.

-As cited in the FeverBee article mentioned above, reach out to 5-10 people per day and ask them to chime in on specific topics or to just stop by and visit your community.
+As mentioned in the FeverBee article, make it a goal to reach out to 5-10 people each day and ask them to share their thoughts on specific topics or simply drop by and visit the community.

 - Gamify Interaction

 You might want to consider partnering with a technology expert like Influitive to create a gamification system that rewards active online members.
 They could earn points for asking questions or responding to others, which they can then exchange for cool organizational swag or gift cards.
 Alternatively, they could earn a badge or a special title in the forum to showcase their expertise to the rest of the community.
 The possibilities are endless, and these rewards programs are proven to be highly popular and motivating.